1. How do I pay for the membership?

 9-1-1 is alwaysthe number to call in an emergency.
 The FireMed office phone number is for administrative questions only.

 Whether or not you are a FireMed member, you will always receive the highest level of emergency treatment and transportation.
-As a non-FireMed member, however, you will be billed for the services.
-You may give the bill to your insurance company but will be responsible for any unpaid balance.
+All patients are billed for the services.
+As a non-FireMed patient, you are responsible for the invoice.
+We may have the information to bill your insurance, but you will be responsible for any unpaid balance.
 Keep in mind that there is no guarantee that your insurance will pay in full for the treatment that you received.

-Your FireMed membership extends to guests at your household, and will cover anyone who is injured or sick at your property.
-The paramedics will note the address of the incident on their report, and the location match as a FireMed household will allow that person to be covered by your membership (your guest's own health insurance will be billed, or, if uninsured, your guest will receive a 20% discount on the total bill).
+Your household residence is covered by FireMed - think of it as an umbrella over your rooftop!
+Your FireMed membership extends to guests at your household and covers anyone who is injured or sick within your residence.
+The paramedics will note the address of the incident on their report, and with the location matching a FireMed household, that person will be covered by your membership.
+Your guest's own health insurance will be billed, or, if uninsured, your guest will receive a 20% discount on the total bill.

 When the Huntington Beach Fire Department charges for treatment and transportation, there is no guarantee that your insurance company will cover the charges.
 The charges may be denied or only partially paid, or your deductible or cap limit may result in an unpaid balance for which you are responsible.
 As a FireMed member with insurance, you don’t have those worries since you are not responsible for any out-of-pocket costs.
 Also, keep in mind that your FireMed membership covers your guests, who may not have the same insurance as you do and may need that extra financial protection in an unexpected emergency.
 Belonging to FireMed gives you peace of mind in not having to worry whether your insurance will pay the medical bill.
 The $60 annual fee is only a fraction of most insurance companies’ deductibles.
 More importantly, the high level of service that we receive in Huntington Beach is due to the increased funding available through the FireMed Program.
 Supporting the FireMed Program means that the paramedics respond quicker with better equipment and training, and more lives are saved.

 The FireMed Program is not an insurance company - we are a provider of services.
 In order to provide the current level of emergency service to the community we must attempt to recover the costs associated with the treatment and transportation.
 Through the monies collected through treatment and transportation charges, and membership fees, the current system of pre-hospital emergency services in our community is greatly enhanced beyond General Fund support.
-The FireMed Program currently supports 12 of the Department's 48 paramedic positions, four fire department ambulances with ambulance personnel, an Emergency Medical Services Coordinator to ensure quality standards, a Fire Mechanic to handle safety maintenance and repair of emergency medical response units and additional equipment, training and supplies.
+The FireMed Program currently supports 12 of the Department's 48 paramedic positions, five fire department ambulances with ambulance personnel, an Emergency Medical Services Coordinator to ensure quality standards, and additional equipment, training and supplies.
 The monies collected from membership and insurance allow us to have a better emergency medical services system, and a healthier community.

 The Huntington Beach Fire Department instituted the FireMed Program in June of 1990 in order to attain the goal of faster paramedic response times for medical emergencies.
 At the time the Program began, paramedic responses were achieved within fiveminutes for only 50% of all medical aid incidents.
 With FireMed revenues, additional personnel could be hired so that a paramedic response time of five minutes could be achieved for 80% of the medical incidents.
 This five minute response standard was developed to comply with the City's Growth Management Committee's recommendation made to the City Council during the late 1980's, and is based on clinical studies that show significant reductions in mortality if specific Advanced Life Support treatments are administered within this time period.
 Since its inception in 1990, the FireMed Program has subsidized over $35 million dollars in emergency medical services within the City, and more lives have been saved.